jo-git42/srv-spdtst/README.md

 ~~~~
 1. Date in the format %Y-%m-%dT%H:%M
 2. Total time of download in seconds
-3. Total amount of bytes that were downloaded
+3. Total amount of bytes transferred
 4. Average download speed measured by cURL in Bytes per second